itskutush/Iris-Tracking-Model/README.md

-# Iris Tracking Model using Keypoint
+# Iris Tracking Model Using Keypoint
-This project aims to track real time iris detection.:)
+This project aims to track real time iris detection.